ruudud/dotfiles/README.md

 # dotfiles
-I use [Arch Linux] (https://archlinux.org/), and although the dotfiles probably work in most "standard" setups, both the install and the configuration is colored by this.
+I use [Arch Linux](https://archlinux.org/), and although the dotfiles probably work in most "standard" setups, both the install and the configuration is colored by this.